somasis/beginning/README.md

 ### What it does have
 - `PID 1`
     - Only handles shutdown, reboot, and starting the service manager
-- Service manager
+- Service management
     - Daemon starting, with dependency resolution
     - Virtuals, with customizable providers for them (network/syslog/udev, etc.)
-        - This is inspired a bit by `systemd`'s targets
-    - `rc`, for starting and stopping daemons after boot
+    - `rc`, the main way for interacting with Beginning
     - `rc.conf`, which allows for lots of configuration

 ### What it does not have